Prosecutors decry stabbing of ex-officer Derek Chauvin while incarcerated in George Floyd's killing

 The Bureau of Prisons said no employees at the Tucson facility were injured in the attack and that the FBI was notified.
 The facility has about 380 inmates.

-Terrence Floyd, George Floyd’s brother, told The Associated Press on Saturday that he wouldn’t wish what happened to Chauvin on anyone, and that he felt numb when he initially learned of the news.
+Terrence Floyd, George Floyd’s brother, told The Associated Press on Saturday that he wouldn’t wish for anyone to be stabbed in prison, and that he felt numb when he initially learned of the news.

 “I’m not gonna give my energy towards anything that happens within those four walls — because my energy went towards getting him in those four walls,” Terrence Floyd said.
 “Whatever happens in those four walls, I don’t really have any feelings about it.”